lammps/lammps/doc/src/Fortran.rst

    in the event of an error inside of LAMMPS that resulted in a :ref:`C++ exception <exceptions>`.
 A suitable buffer for a string has to be provided.
-If the internally-stored error message is longer than the string and the string does not have ``ALLOCATABLE`` length, it will be truncated accordingly.
+If the internally-stored error message is longer than the string, it will be truncated accordingly.
 The optional argument *status* indicates the kind of error: a "1" indicates an error that occurred on all MPI ranks and is often recoverable, while a "2" indicates an abort that would happen only in a single MPI rank and thus may not be recoverable, as other MPI ranks may be waiting on the failing MPI rank(s) to send messages.

    .. note::